gsoft-inc/wl-squide/docs/getting-started/learn-the-api.md

 ```

 !!!warning
-Our security department reminds you to not use a fake `SessionManager` in a production application :blush:
+Our security department reminds you to refrain from using a fake `SessionManager` in a production application :blush:
 !!!

 Then register the accessor function: